-"Tom Sawyer" is a sunny and handsome but deflatingly bland musical adaptation of the Mark Twain classic.
+It’s not just the famous fence that gets whitewashed in the latest Broadway trip to the bookshelf of Mark Twain.
+Huck and Tom and even Injun Joe get a good scrubbing behind the ears, too, in this sunny and handsome but deflatingly bland musical adaptation of the Twain classic.
 The show is a pleasant two hours of family entertainment, but Broadway is surfeited with high-profile kid-friendly shows at the moment, and “Tom Sawyer” may have a hard time wrassling himself a sufficient piece of the B.O. pie.

 Comparisons to “Big River,” the hit musical adapted from “Adventures of Huckleberry Finn,” are inevitable and not likely to favor the new show, which features a book by Ken Ludwig (“Crazy for You,” “Lend Me a Tenor”) and songs by Don Schlitz, a pop-country composer best known for the Kenny Rogers hit “The Gambler.”

 In truth, many of the new musical’s deficiencies in comparison to “Big River” may stem directly from the source material: In structure, execution and theme, “Huckleberry Finn” is the superior book by some measure.
 While it cunningly tells the story of a boy’s moral awakening and subtly condemns the inhumanity of slavery, “Tom Sawyer” is really just a larking, episodic grab bag of images from a Deep South country childhood.